-It became a very hard job to filter out the trustworthy pages when searching for Visa information online.
-There are many scams out there which use migration, embassy etc. in their domain name to let them appear official but they are not!
+It became a very hard job to find trustworthy pages when searching for Visa information online and a lot of scams are out there.
+They miss-use migration, embassy etc. in their domain name to let them appear official but they are not!

-As far as I know there are only 2 official Vietnam Visa websites from the governments:
+There are only 2 official Visa websites managed by the Vietnamese government:

 Ask yourself these 3 questions to determine which visa you need.